mathiasmadsen/mathiasmadsen/README.md

 ### Hi 👋
-I'm a happy coder working for [Klausen and Partners A/S](https://kogp.dk)
+I'm a happy fullstack developer working for [Klausen and Partners A/S](https://kogp.dk)

+I have a curious mind that explores many technologies and approaches to problem solving.
+So the below list does not cover everything, but rather what I have been working with the most.

 # ⚡ Here is my tech stack
 ## Front and backend